WHAT’S IN THIS REVIEW?

 Platforms & Devices

-- Windows, MacOS, iOS, and Android
+- Windows, MacOS, iOS, Android, Fire TV & Android TV

 As you can see from the screenshot, the desktop version is basic, while it’s no different for the mobile version.
 Additional features and information are likely to be added in due course, but it’s extremely barebones in the here and now.